beaker-project/beaker/documentation/man/bkr.rst

    Run the job on system with <fqdn>.
 This option will always select a single system, and so does not make sense combined with any other system options.

+.. option:: --ignore-system-status

+   Always use the system given by --machine, regardless of its status.

 .. option:: --systype <type>

    Run the job on system(s) of type <type>.
 This defaults to ``Machine`` which